Frank Rizzo: Funeral and memorials

 Rizzo's funeral was purported to be the largest in the history of Philadelphia, with people lining the streets of the motorcade from the Cathedral Basilica of Saints Peter and Paul to the cemetery.
 He was interred at Holy Sepulchre Cemetery in Cheltenham Township, Pennsylvania.

 In his hometown neighborhood of South Philadelphia, a mural portrait of Rizzo was located at the Italian Market on Ninth Street.
 The mural had been described as "Philadelphia's most commonly defaced piece of public art".
 The mural was painted over on June 7, 2020, at the request of Mural Arts, a nonprofit that maintained the mural.

 A statue of Mayor Rizzo waving in greeting, created by sculptor Zenos Frudakis, used to stand in front of Philadelphia's Municipal Services Building.
 The 10 ft statue was paid for by private contributions.
 Following the aftermath of the 2017 Unite the Right rally in Charlottesville, Virginia, Councilwoman Helen Gym posted on Twitter, "All around the country, we're fighting to remove the monuments to slavery & racism.
 Philly, we have work to do.
 Take the Rizzo statue down".
 Gym's comments started a public debate about the future of the Rizzo statue and mural.
 Mayor Jim Kenney was open to the possibility, stating that "it is time to discuss the future" of the monument.
 On November 4, 2017, Mayor Kenney announced that the statue would be moved to a new location, though it subsequently remained in place.
 In May 2020, the statue was vandalized during protests in response to the murder of George Floyd.
 Days later on the night of June 2, the statue was removed.
 Mayor Jim Kenney stated "The statue is a deplorable monument to racism, bigotry, and police brutality for members of the black community, the LGBTQ community, and many others.
 The treatment of these communities under Mr. Rizzo's leadership was among the worst periods in Philadelphia's history."

-Rizzo was portrayed in The Thin Blue Lie by Paul Sorvino and The Irishman by Gino Cafarelli.
+Rizzo was portrayed in The Thin Blue Lie by Paul Sorvino, The Irishman by Gino Cafarelli and The Hunt for the Unicorn Killer by Louis Di Bianco.
 Rizzo is also the model and inspiration behind the Jerry Carlucci character in the Badge of Honor book series.